-Urban Habitat works to democratize power and advance equitable policies to create a just and connected Bay Area for low-income communities and communities of color.
+Urban Habitat works to democratize power and advance equitable policies to create a just and connected Bay Area for low-income communities of color.

 We confront structural inequities impacting historically disenfranchised communities.
-Through strategic partnerships, we support increasing the power and capacity in low-income communities and communities of color.
+Through strategic partnerships, we support increasing the power and capacity in low-income communities of color.
 You can view our strategic plan here.

 We believe in: